-- Presentation Type: Abstracts may be submitted for oral or poster presentation.
+- Presentation Type: Abstracts may be submitted for a poster presentation.

 The Scientific Abstracts Committee will determine whether the abstract will be accepted for presentation, with consideration given to the author’s preference.

 - Abstracts must be received by the announced deadline.
 Abstracts received after the deadline will not be considered.

 - The same person may submit up to 5 abstracts regardless of the presenting author.

 - The same person may serve as a presenting author on up to 5 abstracts.

 - Presenting authors must be registered participants.
-Only abstracts of authors who have paid their registration fees will be scheduled for presentation and included for publication.
+Only abstracts of authors who have paid their registration fees will be included in the programme.

 - The presenting author is required to ensure that all co-authors are aware of the content of the abstract and agree to its submission, before submitting the abstract.